bbrunner11/jobcoin-mixer/README.md

 # jobcoin-mixer
-POC cryptocoin mixer for a fake cryptocurrency called jobcoin
+Prood of concept cryptocoin mixer for a fake cryptocurrency called "jobcoin"

 ## How to get started